unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 2000-06-03  | Wichita       | KS     | West-North-Central  | 560.0       | 389965     |
 ```

-This query is the same as the above example, except for the fact that the line `WITH row_number ... <= 1` partitions rows by tags (city, state, region) and selects the row with the
-**MAXIMUM** value for each partition using the `ORDER BY` value `DESC` condition.
+The line `WITH row_number ... <= 1` partitions rows by tags (city, state, region) and selects the row with the **MAXIMUM** value for each partition using the `ORDER BY` value `DESC` condition.

-Noticeably absent in from the above list is the city of New Orleans, Louisiana.
+Noticeably absent from the above list is New Orleans, Louisiana.
 On August 29th, 2005, [Hurricane Katrina](http://edition.cnn.com/2013/08/23/us/hurricane-katrina-statistics-fast-facts/)
-struck the Gulf coast of the United States, with New Orleans taking the brunt of the storm's force.
-According to the Federal Emergency Management Agency (FEMA), Katrina was "the single most catastrophic
+struck the Gulf coast of the United States, with New Orleans taking the brunt of the force.
+According to the Federal Emergency Management Agency (FEMA), Katrina was, "the single most catastrophic
 natural disaster in U.S. history."
 FEMA estimated the total damage from the hurricane amounted to $108 billion dollars, making it the "costliest hurricane in U.S. history."
 Approximately 1,833 people
-are estimated to have died in the storm, with 1,577 of those deaths occurring in the New Orleans area.
-This number of deaths would clearly put New Orleans, so why is it not showing up?
+are estimated to have died in the storm, with 1,577 of those deaths occurring in the New Orleans area, where is New Orleans in the results?

 Below is a **ChartLab** output for the number of deaths for New Orleans from 1970 to 2016.

 ![Figure 47](./images/Figure47.png)

+[![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/3d07088c/2/)

-We can clearly see that there is quite a noticeable gap in the data collection history from the city.
+There is quite a noticeable gap in the data collection history from the city.
 From August 20th, 2005, to December 8th, 2012, New Orleans did not collect death total statistics.
-Since the hurricane occurred on August 29th, 2005, these sky high death totals do not show up in our list.

-You can explore the death totals for New Orleans in the **ChartLab** instance below.

-[![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/3d07088c/2/)

 Another example of a city stopping data collection is Philadelphia, Pennsylvania.
-Looking at a [filtered output for Philadelphia](https://apps.axibase.com/chartlab/3d07088c/3/), we can see that the
+Looking at a [filtered output for Philadelphia](https://apps.axibase.com/chartlab/3d07088c/3/), you can see that the
 city has recently experienced a significant increase in deaths.
-The city recorded a death total of 1,063 on February 4th, 2012; however data collection was stopped on November 24th, 2012.
-So, using this
+The city recorded a death total of 1,063 on February 4th, 2012; however data collection stopped on November 24th, 2012.
+Using this
-particular dataset, we cannot say whether or not this is the highest weekly total in Philadelphia history, or if there was a higher occurrence happening after November 24th, 2012.
+particular dataset, you cannot say whether or not this is the highest weekly total in Philadelphia history, or whether more occurred after November 24th, 2012.

-Moving on, here is the deadliest week due to pneumonia and influenza by city.
+The deadliest week due to pneumonia and influenza by city:

 ```sql
 SELECT date_format(time, 'yyyy-MM-dd') AS "date",